How to Design the Employee Experience Part 6: Using Technology to Enhance the Employee Experience

 By using technology to liberate employees from these less than optimal experiences, you free up time for higher impact activities that are more positive and help unlock performance.

-If you are going to go to the trouble of creating a great experience for your employees, you should measure the impact to ensure it’s working.
+If you're going to go through the trouble of creating a great experience for your employees, you should measure the impact to ensure it’s working.
 Collecting and evaluating feedback is critical to ensuring that you are delivering an experience to employees that’s working.

 Technology tools can allow for feedback to happen frequently for ongoing monitoring and adjustments over time.
 The use of regular pulse surveys is becoming common within organizations.
 This can be an effective way to sample your employee population as a way to evaluate if their experience is aligning with your intentions.